Heidi Wright, BSN, RN, PCCN, and Certified Master Herbalist

-Used by many practitioners of Chinese medicine and Native American medicine, the dandelion root helped ease problems with stomach and liver conditions.
+Used by many practitioners of Chinese medicine and Native American medicine, the dandelion root is used in traditional medicine to help ease problems with stomach and liver conditions.

-In Europe, many also used it to treat diabetes; boils; and inflammation.
+In Europe, many also used it to help treat diabetes; boils; and inflammation.

 Both the dandelion root and leaf have their unique benefits.
 Leaves are said to be diuretic and galactagogue (helps to increase breast milk production in nursing mothers), while the roots have more in-depth benefits that we will explore shortly.